Alessandroinfo/basic-nodejs-ssr/README.md

 **Server-side rendering (SSR)** is the process of **rendering HTML on the server before sending it to the client's web browser**.

 Before sending to the client it can be elaborated to includes some data.
+It is also possible to run JS code on server side that generate extra HTML (Static Rendering).
-It can be done also with PHP, Java, Ruby, Python.
+It can be done also with PHP, Java,
+Ruby, Python.

 This approach can help improve page load times and SEO by sending a fully-formed HTML page to the client instead of